Introduction to Sustainability at Newcastle University

 Sustainability must be a holistic approach, taking into account environmental, social and economic aspects.

 Adopting a more sustainable way of life is not only essential to the protection of our ecosystems but also to economic growth and social wellbeing.
-Environmental issues such as climate change, plastic pollution and biodiversity loss have global effects, and most often affect people who are the most vulnerable, the most seriously.
+Environmental issues such as climate change, plastic pollution, and biodiversity loss have global effects and vulnerable communities are often feel the brunt of these crises most acutely.

 We know that we have to play our part in reducing our greenhouse gas emissions.
 Our Climate Action Plan outlines the action we want to take to reduce our negative impacts and increase our positive impacts locally and internationally.